AdityaSolanki2018/llmEngineering/Week2/Project02/README.md

 ```

 🖼️ Example Output
-Welcome to [Company X], where we treat bugs like features and interns like royalty...
+Welcome to [IT Solutions], where we treat bugs like features and interns like royalty...

-(Insert screenshot of your output if available)

 📬 Let’s Connect
 This project is part of my journey into Agentic AI Engineering.